 - Providing access to collections – physical and digital – that would not be possible through Reading Room use

-- Digitisation of material (please see this page for further information on digitisation projects)
+- Digitisation of material (further information is available on our digitisation projects page)

 - Hosting events, workshops and study days